-TAB DESCRIPTION Proxy Enable and disable proxy settings.
-Account Security Configure the number of failed login attempts before a user is locked out and the number of minutes a user will be locked out before being able to reattempt login.
-General Settings Configure the system display mode, date and time format, and indicator parsing checkbox defaults as well as enable/disable the sharing of analytics data with ThreatQuotient.
+ТАВ DESCRIPTION Account Security Configure the number of failed login attempts before a user is locked out and the number of minutes a user will be locked out before being able to reattempt login.
+You can also configure and enable/disable custom login banners.
+Proxy Enable and disable proxy settings.
+General Settings Configure the date and time format, indicator parsing checkbox defaults, and enable/disable the sharing of analytics data with ThreatQuotient.